 Leveraging social collaboration.
 Once suitable wrangling tools have been developed and evaluated, we will examine how social interaction and aggregation might further facilitate data wrangling.
 We will launch a data wrangler web service, first for select groups only and later in a public release.
 In addition to the wrangler UI, the service will provide access to a corpus of data transformation scripts, helping reduce duplicated effort.
 By aggregating and analyzing these scripts, we hope to further simplify the wrangling process.
-For example, we might analyze data set features (e.g., source URLs, character histograms, columns names, etc) to recommend related transformations; we might also apply machine learning techniques to improve automated type induction based on user-provided type assignments.
+For example, we might analyze data set features

+(e.g., source URLs, character histograms, columns names) to recommend transformations, or apply machine learning techniques to improve automated type induction based on user-provided type assignments.
 Another opportunity lies in providing mechanisms for user-contributed type definitions: how can we best enable data domain experts to define new types, complete with formatting, verification, and transformation rules?
-Though type authoring is likely feasible for only a small cadre of advanced users, a broad class of analysts might benefit by applying those types to their data.
+Though type authoring is likely feasible for only a cadre of advanced users, a broad class of analysts might benefit by applying those types to their data.